canro91/canro91.github.io/_posts/2020-09-23-TheSlowRoomSearch.md

 GetRoomClassGaleriesAsync: 6370ms
 ```

 It was the last low-hanging fruit issue I addressed.
 After the above three changes, the initial room search went from ~15-18sec to ~10-14sec.
 It was ~5 seconds faster.

-These were the times of three requests to the room search:
+These were the times of three requests to the room search after all these changes:

 | All changes | Time in seconds |
 |---|---|